dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 A funny story in retrospect happened when a line manager informed me in an meeting that a person that I was working him told him to communicate to me that "I needed to improve my English".
 While asking for specifics, like what should be particularly improved, there was the following comment: *"Dimitrios is asking so many questions, I do not know what is wrong just cannot understand why he doesn't get what he needs to do on the first time"*.
 So I should just execute whatever was communicated no questions asked and the only way someone would ask something would be because... he didn't get it the first time.

-## Peer to Peer versus Client/Server
+## Peer to Peer versus Master/Slave

-Another way to frame the same argument would be a "peer to peer" versus a "client/server" approach.
+Borrowing from computer systems architecture, another way to frame the same argument would be a "peer to peer" versus a "master/slave"(4) approach.
 In a peer to peer company, the management sets priorities and targets, internal rules as well as manages the business culture.
 It is up to the different departments, the peers, to fulfil the above acting in the best interests of the organisation.
 Differernt departments and people have their own **relative importance**, needs and targets within the the organization.

 In a "client/server" fashion there is an imaginary pyramid where the ones higher dictate to the lower ones essentially what to do.
 There is no realtive importance or targets.
 The importance and sense of urgency is **binary**.
 Either you are on the "client" side where what you say must be implemented as soon as possible and the way you want it, or you are on the receiving end where you have to obey.
 One or Zero, nothing in between.
 Example: if a company decides to focus on branding and the marketing department decides that changing the front page is important, it is OK for them to cancel the "searching" project which is 90% complete and would give a better user experience, which is what they thought was necessary three months before.
 Reallocating resources back and forth is not their problem, nor do they care.
 There is no possibility to negotiate delivering the front page changes one week later or schedule for both in parallel, remember you are the zero.